 What do you do when half the house is down with flu?
-You make chicken soup, of course!
+You make Instant Pot Chicken Soup, of course!
 And you spray Lysol like a boss!! 😉 But back to the chicken soup!

 Thank goodness for the Instant Pot!
-I was able to make an amazing, from scratch, loaded chicken soup in about 40 minutes.
-I’ve never been a big fan of soups, there’s only a few soups that I really enjoy.
-Tortilla soup and bean soup are my favorites.
-But knowing we had a bunch of sick kids, plus dad, I knew chicken soup was the way to go!
+I was able to make an amazing, from scratch, loaded chicken soup in about an hour.
+Growing up, I wasn’t a big fan of soups, but there were a few soups that I couldn’t pass up.
+Tortilla Soup and Bean Soup were my favorites.
+But knowing we had a bunch of sick kids, plus dad, I knew chicken soup was the only way to go!

-Little secret about me for those that don’t know me yet, I hate chicken bones, and I hate raw chicken.
+A little secret about me for those that don’t know me yet, I hate chicken bones, and I hate raw chicken.
 It gives me the creeps!
-It’s ironic though, because my favorite food is chicken!
-I do not handle raw chicken, and I certainly don’t eat any chicken with bones in it.
+It’s ironic though because my favorite food is chicken!
+I do not handle raw chicken with my hands, and I certainly don’t eat any chicken with bones in it.

 So it took everything I had in me to pick up that whole chicken and put it in the pot!
 When all was said and done, the head chef had to do the deboning and shredding of the chicken.
 He’s an expert at it because he loves me so much, he knows there can’t be any little bones or cartilage in the food, or I may have a heart attack if I come across one while eating.
 Not sure what it is, but I just can’t handle chicken bones!!

 I did some research on spices that were good for colds.
 I came across turmeric, which is considered an immune system booster and contains lots of antioxidants and anti-inflammatory properties, perfect for when you have a cold or the flu!
 So I consulted with my head chef, that would be Ryan, and he helped me come up with this recipe, packed full of goodness.